pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/azure/azure-ts-cosmosdb-logicapp.md

 </p>

-At the time of this writting, there is no native Pulumi resource to define API Connections and to link it to a Logic App.
+At the time of writing, there is no native Pulumi resource for defining an API Connection and linking it to a Logic App.
 This example shows how to use an ARM templates to create an API Connection and a Logic App.

 ## Prerequisites